 After a traumatic incident, individuals can often feel depressed, down and hopeless.
 They find they have little interest or pleasure in doing things.
 They may find it difficult to sleep because of traumatic memories, or they may find that they sleep too much.
 They may feel tired and have little energy.
 They may eat too much or too little.
 People who are depressed often feel bad about themselves, feeling they are a failure and have let people down.
 Often they have trouble concentrating, and may find it difficult to read a book or watch TV.
 They may find that they are slowed down, or the opposite, restless and unable to keep still.
-Most of all people who are depressed may feel suicidal and wish they were dead, often to get away from their memories.
+Most of all, people who are depressed may feel suicidal and wish they were dead, often to get away from their memories.
+If you do feel suicidal, please call Samaritans on 116 123.